NHSDigital/record-a-vaccination-guidance/app/index.md

 analytics_key: home
 ---

-The Record a vaccination service (RAVS) allows you to record COVID‑19, Flu, Pertussis and RSV patient and staff vaccinations.
+The Record a vaccination service (RAVS) allows you to record COVID‑19, flu, pertussis and RSV patient and staff vaccinations.

 The service only records data.
 You have control over clinical judgements or decisions.